lstrojny/functional-php/README.md

 ### Functor support

-Options act as functor: they provide the `map` function.
+Options act as functors: they provide the `map` function.

 `map` signature is `Functor[A] => (A => B) => Functor[B]`.